XState in React

 useMachine hook

-The simplest way to get started with interpreting actors in React is useMachine
+The simplest way to get started with interpreting actors in React is useMachine. useMachine is a React hook that interprets the given machine and starts an actor that runs for the lifetime of the component.

 import { createMachine } from 'xstate';